-A project north of Yreka that includes widening, bridge rail upgrade, and undercrossing, is in progress.
+A project north of Yreka is in progress.
+It includes widening, bridge rail upgrade, and undercrossing.
 Northbound and southbound traffic on Interstate 5 currently is under a 55 mph speed reduction with single lane closures in effect for both directions.
 Construction operations will continue throughout the winter.

 Among other construction improvements, a water treatment facility is being installed in the Randolph Collier Rest Area by I-5 north of Yreka.
 The rest area will remain open through the winter with minor impacts to traffic on Interstate 5.

 On November 27, 2017 Caltrans Structure Design deemed it appropriate to conduct an internal design review prior to pouring the superstructure, after survey results showed a small lateral displacement at the crown of the arches.
 The project has been on hold since January 5, 2018 when the contractor ran out of productive work.
 It is anticipated that the project will resume by or before the week of February 5, 2018.
 The project is on track for delivery at the original completion date.